cloudikeme/MLOps-local-env-setup/README.md

 10. [Next Steps](#next-steps)

 ---
-This guide provides a step-by-step process that should be easy for beginners to follow.
-It covers everything from cloning the repository to verifying the installation and suggests next steps.
-You can add this to your README.md file or create a separate SETUP.md file in your repository for this detailed guide.

 ## Quick Setup Instructions

-This guide will walk you through setting up a DevOps environment on your Ubuntu-based system using the scripts and playbooks from this repository.
+This guide will walk you through setting up an MLOps/DevOps environment on your Ubuntu-based system using the scripts and playbooks from this repository.

 ### Prerequisites